andrejewski/himalaya/README.md

 ]
 ```

-*Note:* Text nodes containing only whitespace were removed from the output for readability.
+*Note:* Text nodes consisting of whitespace are not shown for readability.

 ## Features

 ### Synchronous
-HTML is turned into JSON, that's it.
+Himalaya transforms HTML into JSON, that's it.
 Himalaya is synchronous and does not require any complicated callbacks.

 ### Parses Attributes
 Himalaya does a couple transformations when processing attributes:
 - Camel-cases attribute names
-- Attributes without values are set to their names (i.e. `disabled` turns into `disabled="disabled"`)
+- Attributes without values use their names as values.
+For example, `disabled` turns into `disabled="disabled"`
 - Groups `data-*` attributes into a `dataset` object
 - Attempts to caste any value to a number if `!Nan`
 - Parses the `style` attribute into a hash map